NCELab/NCEL_website/index.md

     <!-- 下方：副標題 + CTA -->
     <p class="ncel-hero__subtitle">
-      We investigate how emotion and cognition interact to shape behavior and mental health across development using EEG, fMRI, and behavioral methods.
+      We investigate how cognition and emotion interact to shape behavior and mental health across the lifespan.
+Using behavioral methods, EEG, fMRI, and computational approaches, we study how the brain supports attention, memory, decision-making, and emotional regulation, and how these processes change across development and in psychiatric disorders.
     </p>
     <div class="ncel-hero__actions">
       <a href="{{ '/research/' | relative_url }}" class="ncel-hero__cta ncel-hero__cta--primary">Research</a>